clalimarmo/coherence/README.md

     Flux

 - __configurer__
-  - a callback, that accepts three arguments, used together to define the behavior of the returned store instance
+  - a callback, that accepts two arguments, used together to define the behavior of the returned store instance

     - __router.register(routeString, routeHandler)__